nwutils/nw-builder/DOCS.md

 });
 ```

-Setting it to a `JSON` implies you are directly passing the NW manifest as a JavaScript object.
+Setting it to a `object` implies you are directly passing the NW manifest as a JavaScript object.

 ```javascript
 nwbuild({